Linda Sarhan has been a freelance writer and researcher for 20+ years and has a B.A. in English and creative writing.

-According to the National Christmas Tree Association, there are about twenty-five to thirty million live Christmas trees sold each and every Christmas season.
-Even still, there are around three hundred and fifty million trees being grown around the United States on Christmas tree farms.
+According to the National Christmas Tree Association, there are about 25-30 million live Christmas trees sold each and every Christmas season.
+Even still, there are around 350 million trees being grown around the United States on Christmas tree farms.
 But which trees are more popular than others?

 Grand Firs are beautiful trees originating in the Pacific Northwest.
 Their needles are dark green with silver undersides and flat.
 It has a strong sweet aroma.
 This is a very large tree in height as well as width, so make sure you have a space big enough to display this type of fir.